By Jackie Thakkar Mar. 27, 2018

 But it was 2011’s Bodyguard that revealed peak zero-fucks Sallu.
 Sensing that even a casual wink and flash of his bicep was enough to get the box office ablaze, Bhai did literally just that in the film’s title track.
 Add some rain and a denim beret for added effect.
 Cue: Barrage of Bhaisexuals losing their collective shit and Bhai-Boying in the stands of Chandan and Gaiety Galaxy.
 It was almost as if the lesser fucks Bhai gave, the more money his movies made.
 Bodyguard amassed ₹200 crore, breaking box office records and the hearts of intellectuals everywhere.
 (On a different note, I have a cousin who paid ₹500 to watch Bodyguard at PVR.
 She teaches second-grade school students now and is part of the reason I worry for future generations of this country.)

 But having said all this, it must be said that no matter how godawful they are, Salman Khan songs possess the power to make even seasoned wallflowers waltz on to the dance floor.
-Bhai-Boying has given millions the confidence that moving your hands in your pockets is a dance form.
+Bhai-Boying has given millions the confidence that nonchalantly moving your hands in your pockets while the DJ blares Dhinka Chinka somehow makes you a dancer.
 Bhai then is the patron saint of all terrible dancers worldover, the living embodiment of “have feet, will dance.”
 Shiamak Davar could pick up a cue.